Skip to content Accessibility info

 Who Can Get Inland Marine Insurance?

 Almost any business can benefit from an inland marine insurance policy.
+A wide range of companies, including those in the construction, technology, and communications sectors, benefit from this coverage.
+Insurance companies offer inland marine insurance to meet the needs of businesses operating in different industries.
 However, certain industries face a higher risk of losses, making this coverage especially important for them.
 These include:

 • Construction